mrksherman/Public_analysis_pipeline/tna_Library_Analysis/Readme.md

 ![plot](./Images/app_view.png)

-Figure 4: A view of the web app used to extract features of interset.
+<b>Figure 4</b>: A view of the web app used to extract features of interset.
 In this analysis, a portion of the cluster to the right was selected.